federatedmedia/cronviz/README.md

 ## Use case

-Something's causing performance issues on the application server between 1 and 4 AM, and the cron jobs seem a likely culprit.
+You have a problem: something's causing performance issues on the application server between 1 and 4 AM, and the cron jobs seem a likely culprit.

 Naturally, you eyeball your crontab to find out what's running during those hours.

 Now you have two problems.

-Thing is, crontabs were written for computers to interpret -- not humans.
-Over time, they accrete into an impenetrable, opaque mass of text.
+Over time, cron jobs accrete into an impenetrable, opaque mass of text.
 Trying to get a comprehensive sense of all the various run times, and finding patterns therein, can be exceedingly difficult.
+Crontabs are written for computers to interpret -- not humans.

-Cronviz will turn...
+Cronviz can help, by turning this...

 ````
 * * * * * /usr/bin/foo